andrewspearson/gotenable/DOCUMENTATION.md

 The downloads package contains the following:

 **Client configuration and creation**
 The client may be configured with a variety of settings.
-All of these settings have default values so none of them need to be specified in your code.
-For instance, if you are not behind a web proxy then do not specify `Proxy`.
+All of these settings, except for `BearerToken`, have default values, so you do not need to specify them in your code.

+All settings specified in client configuration.
 ```go
 config := downloads.Config{}
 config.BaseURL = `https://www.tenable.com/downloads/api/v2`